CHOOSE THE BEST PRODUCTS FOR TRAINING

 Thumball conversation starter infographic

-Understand the benefits of fidgeting, explain why "toys" are important, and choose the right ones for your group.
+Understand the benefits of fidgeting using our trainer resources.
+Explain why "toys" are crucial, and choose the right ones for your group.

 How to Pick the best Fidget Toys Infographic